Prince George, Duke of Cambridge: Later life

 The Duke of Cambridge served as colonel-in-chief of the 17th Lancers, Royal Artillery and Royal Engineers; The Middlesex Regiment (Duke of Cambridge's Own) and King's Royal Rifle Corps; colonel of the Grenadier Guards; honorary colonel of the 10th (Duke of Cambridge's Own) Bengal Lancers, 20th Duke of Cambridge's Own Punjabis, 4 Battalion Suffolk Regiment, 1st City of London Volunteer Brigade and the Scots Fusilier Guards.
 He became the Ranger of Hyde Park and St. James's Park in 1852, and of Richmond Park in 1857; governor of the Royal Military Academy in 1862, and its president in 1870.
 He was the patron of the Oxford Military College from 1876 to 1896.
+In 1887, he officially opened the new Charing Cross Road and Cambridge Circus, which is named after him.

 Cambridge's strength and hearing began to fade in his later years.
 He was unable to ride at Queen Victoria's funeral and had to attend in a carriage.
 He paid his last visit to Germany in August 1903.
-He died of a haemorrhage of the stomach in 1904 at Gloucester House, Piccadilly, London.
-His remains were buried five days later next to those of his wife in Kensal Green Cemetery, London.
+He died of a haemorrhage of the stomach on 17 March 1904 at his London home, Gloucester House, Mayfair.

+On 21 March, following a short service at Gloucester House attended by the royal family, his coffin was carried on a gun carriage, escorted in procession by Grenadier Guards and the Household Cavalry, to Westminster Abbey where it lay overnight in St Faith's Chapel.
+The next day, 22 March, an elaborate ceremonial funeral was led by the Dean of Westminster and attended by King Edward VII and Queen Alexandra with the Prince and Princess of Wales.
+Afterwards, the coffin was carried in procession past Buckingham Palace and then on to Kensal Green Cemetery where he was interred in a mausoleum next his wife.

 In 1904, his estate was probated at under £121,000.

 The Duke is commemorated by an equestrian statue standing on Whitehall in central London; it is positioned outside the front door of the War Office that he so strongly resisted.
 He is also commemorated by two street names in Kingston Vale and Norbiton, in southwest London, George Road and Cambridge Road; the Duke inherited much of the land in the area from his father in 1850.
 Cambridge Military Hospital in Aldershot was built during his time as Commander-in-Chief.